kpegion/SubX/README.md

   Important Note: Before Apr 10, 2018, use getSubXFieldsIRI.ncl to download data
                 Starting Apr 10, 2018, use getSubXFieldsIRIXYLMSP.ncl to download data

 # Python

-  getSubXFieldsIRI.py -- A sample python program for getting SubX 2-D fields

-  Modify variables at top listed as Variables to be modified by user

-  This code was tested with Python version 2.7.5

-  Important Note: Before Apr 10, 2018, use getSubXFieldsIRI.py to download data
-                Starting Apr 10, 2018, use getSubXFieldsIRIXYLMSP.py to download data
+`Python/download_data/generate_full_py_ens_files.ksh` creates python files to download each ensemble member for a chosen model etc. These can then be run in parallel.

 # GrADS

     getSubXIRI.gs -- A sample program for getting SubX data.